 Rear-end collisions can also occur in construction zones with altered traffic patterns.
 Drivers who are familiar with certain areas might not expect there to be caution signs or stop signs, which can cause a rear-end collision in that circumstance.

 Speeding often goes hand-in-hand with tailgating.
 When someone drives over the speed limit, they may not be able to stop in time before they impact another vehicle.
 Tailgating, when a vehicle is following another vehicle on the road at a distance that is dangerous and too close, can lead to severe injuries.
 When a car is tailgating, they do not have an opportunity to stop their vehicle in enough time to prevent the rear-end collision and could be subject to a personal injury claim.
+For assistance with filing a claim, get in touch with a skilled Western PA rear-end wreck attorney.

 The car that is in the rear is generally at fault in rear-end collisions.
 According to Pennsylvania’s assured distance law, all drivers must maintain an assured clear distance ahead of them that would allow them to stop their vehicle in the event of an emergency.
 Somebody who is tailgating is clearly not obeying the assured clear distance rule ahead of them because they are, by definition, not allowing enough distance between the vehicle in front of them and the vehicle behind their vehicle that would allow them the assured clear distance to stop.

 The assured clear distance rule does not always mean that the car that is behind is at fault, however.
 There are egregious circumstances in which the car in front may be at fault, such as where a vehicle is driving at night without adequate lighting.
-An experienced Indiana rear-end collision lawyer may be able to handle a case in which a trailing driver believes the motorist in front of them was at fault.
+An experienced Indiana back-end crash lawyer may be able to handle a case in which a trailing driver believes the motorist in front of them was at fault.

 It is also important that a potential plaintiff speaks to an attorney so that they do not mistakenly say something that could harm their claim.
 Even common courtesies such as apologizing after a collision can often be taken by an insurance company to be an admission of fault or liability.